 - Click the Due Date button at the top and select your completion date from the choices there.

 - If the date you want isn't one of our common dates, select Choose a Date and pick the one you need from the calendar

 Your Today list is unmissable

-Above your inbox, you can click 'Today' and your list of things due today will stay right under your nose.
+Above your inbox, you can click 'Today' and work through your lightweight list.

-When you've completed a task, just click the 'Done' button which has a tick on it.
-You can do this from the Today view or from inside an opened email
+When you've completed a task, just click the Done button which has a check mark on it.

 What happens if I need multiple due dates?